Skip to main content

 Reassignment

-The act of assigning something differently, to a person, place, purpose, category, etc.
+The assigning of something to a different person, a different place, a different purpose, a different category, etc.

 Repurposing